AishaShah/BDBI_FDP/README.md

     T2T-CHM13 annotation files.
 It also include bed files of masked regions in T2T-CHM13 genome to create customize reference for rDNA mapping.
-    `(corrsponds to section "Obtaining genomic coordinates of rDNA genes in the T2T-CHM13 human reference genome" and "Creating a suitable reference genome of rRNA variant calling" in FDP_Report)`
+    `(corrsponds to section "Obtaining genomic coordinates of rDNA genes in the T2T-CHM13 human reference genome" and "Creating a suitable reference genome of rRNA variant calling" in Project_Report)`

 3.  **Directory Name : 01_Identifying_T2T-CHM13_Unique_rDNA_copies**
     This directory contains scripts to extract unique rDNA sequences from 219 rDNA sequences annotated in T2T-CHM13 genome.
-    (``` corresponds to section :``Characterization of the rDNA copies in the T2T-CHM13 human reference genome in FDP report) ```
+    (\``corresponds to section :`Characterization of the rDNA copies in the T2T-CHM13 human reference genome in \`\``Project_Report`)\`

 4.  **Directory Name : 02_T2T-CHM13_Identifying_Pseudogenes**
     This directory contains information and script for identification of rDNA-like regions in T2T-CHM13 genome to mask them in order to create customized assembly. (as mentioned in “2”)

+5.  **Directory Name:
+    03_T2T-CHM13_Gold_Standard_variants_using_kmers**
+    This directory contains scripts used to get Gold-Standard Variant set using simulated kmers from 219 rDNA copies annoatted in T2T-CHM13 genome.

+6.  **Directory Name: 04_T2T-CHM13_Variant_Calling**
+    This directory contains scripts used for Variant Calling on T2T-CHM13 DNAseq and RNAseq Data

+7.  **Directory Name: 05_LCL_Variant_Calling**
+    This directory contains information about LCL data used in this analysis and scripts to download it.
+(For variant calling scripts in **04_T2T-CHM13_Variant_Calling** were modified to run on 48 samples)

+8.  **Directory Name: nucmer_script**
+    This directory contains script to extract candidate rDNA and rRNA reads from fasta or fastq files of all datasets used in this project.